Self-Hug, Embracing Our Differences (Patrons)

 Note one hand is in the region of the opposite armpit; the other hand is around the outside of the shoulder.

-We’ve created three Feldenkrais Project lessons, including this one, out of recordings of a sequence of classes taught in Jan-Feb 2021 called “Embracing Our Differences”.
+We’ve created three Feldenkrais Project lessons out of recordings of a sequence of classes taught in Jan-Feb 2021 called “Embracing Our Differences”.
+This one is #1.

 They appear in order in our Deep Dive called The Illusion of Isolation, in the blue box.